streetwriters/notesnook/docs/help/contents/rich-text-editor/rich-text-editor-toolbar.md

 == Desktop/Web
 Drag and drop tools from other groups or the `Disabled item` section into a group to add them to the group.
 == Mobile
-Click on the `+` button on a group header to add any disabled tools into the group.
+Click the `+` button on a group header to add any disabled tools into the group.
 You can also drag and drop tools from other groups.
 :::

 ### Creating a subgroup